snorkem/DaVinci_Resolve_Scripts/export_stills_from_timeline_markers/README.md

    - The configuration dialog will appear

 3. **Configure Settings:**
+   - **Filter by Color:** Select "All Markers" or a specific color (Blue, Red, etc.) to export only markers of that color
    - **Export Format:** Choose export format (JPEG, PNG, TIFF, DPX)
    - **Export Folder:** Click "Browse..." to select output folder